martinsgmx/minimal-mistakes/_posts/2018-05-25-arch-arm-simple-installation.md

 [root@arch ~]:
 ```

-Well, the memory is recognized by /dev/sdb.
-Now, the next step is format and create two partitions on the SD-Card.
+Well, the micro-SD is recognized by /dev/sdb.
+Now, the next step is format it and create two partitions.

-> IMPORTANT: remember apply by a bootable partition to sdb1 before quit fdisk utility!!

 > The next commands is for create the /boot/ (sdb1) partition on your SD Card.

+> IMPORTANT: It's very important created the first partition as bootable partition!

 ```bash
 [root@arch ~]: fdisk /dev/sdb